cyberark/conjur/docs/index.md

     <div class="col-md-6 feature">
       <img src="/img/feature-icons/containers-icon.svg" alt="Containers icon">
       <h2>Built for Containers</h2>
       Containers come with their own security challenges and Conjur is specifically built with those in mind.
-Conjur uniquely identifies and audits containers and each container has its own unique permissions (RBAC) managed by a Conjur root policy.
+Conjur uniquely identifies containers where each container has its own unique permissions (RBAC) managed by a Conjur root policy.
 Applications and services running on those containers are also uniquely authenticated and authorized, making sure secrets are shared securely only with their intended recipients.
     </div>

     <div class="col-md-6 feature">